Equality and Diversity

 - Within the framework of existing legislation, wherever practicable, achieve and maintain a governing body, staff body and student body, which reflects the local community in which it operates.

 At Barton Peveril, we keep constant and continuous watch on our data.
-In the academic year 2015-2016, male student achievement was 2% lower than females.
-As a result, we are focusing on male under-achievement in the academic year 2016 – 2017.
+In the academic year 2016-17, male students made slightly less progress than female students, with the gap narrowing significantly compared with the previous year.
+We are continuing to focus on male progress in the academic year 2017-18.
 Staff and students alike are working collaboratively to implement strategies and enable male learners to be the very best that they can be.

 Religion and Belief